dcszhang/accelerate_eitray/README.md

 ## Future Extensions

-- **Automation Scripts:** Develop shell scripts to automate the process of image building, container startup, and program execution.
+- **Automation Scripts:** Develop shell scripts to automate image building, container startup, and program execution.
 - **Version Management:** Record the versions of CUDA, OpenMPI, and other dependencies to ensure reproducibility.
-- **Enhanced Visualization:** Improve the VTK file output format and visualization details for better analysis.
+- **Enhanced Visualization:** Improve the output VTK file format and visualization details for better analysis.
 - **User Feedback:** Continuously update the software based on user feedback and performance data.

 ---